usmcamp0811/dotfiles/docs/Install.md

 sudo fatlabel /dev/nvme0n1p1 BOOT
 ```

-The both the BTRFS and ZFS partitioning below are more or less the same.
+The BTRFS and ZFS partitioning below are more or less the same.

 *If you aren't encrypting your drive(s)...you are wrong...fix yourself!*